fehler/break/Break-Proposal.md

 ###Wednesday

 This is optional, pre-conference.
-An Afternoon With Shopify is free and, following the success of my collaboration with Shopify at Build in 2013, will follow a similar format.
-The Open Studio events are studio open days, highlighting the work being done by some of Belfast’s internationally respected startups.
+‘An Afternoon With Shopify’ is free and, following the success of my collaboration with Shopify at Build in 2013, will follow a similar format.
+The Shopify event will be followed by an early evening talk, titled ‘A Rather Large Tutorial’.

-At the very least participants should aim to attend the Wednesday evening talk, it’s intended to prepare them for Thursday (that’s why it’s called ‘A Rather Large Tutorial’).
 The evening talk is designed to get you asking questions so that your brain is fully engaged for the main conference day.

+Wednesday evening will consist of an open house, courtesy of the team at Typecast, followed by an informal pre-party.

-####An Afternoon With Shopify
+####An Afternoon With Shopify (13.00-17.00)

 Working with Keir Whitaker, of [Shopify](http://www.shopify.com), we’ll once again run ‘An Afternoon with Shopify’ in Belfast.
 This was a big success when we ran it at Build 2013, and I’d like to build on that success and make it a core part of Break.
-This year we'll be running it in The Black Box, one of the principal arts and entertainment venues in Belfast.
+This year we’ll be running it in The Black Box, one of the principal arts and entertainment venues in Belfast.

-In short, we'll enjoy an informative afternoon of pre-conference education and entertainment, compered by Shopify's Keir Whitaker.
-We've secured a fantastic lineup of speakers to share their experience with attendees:
+In short, we’ll enjoy an informative afternoon of pre-conference education and entertainment, compered by Shopify’s Keir Whitaker.
+We’ve secured a fantastic lineup of speakers to share their experience with attendees:

 + Elliot Jay Stocks (Creative Director, [Typekit](https://typekit.com))
 + Verne Ho (Director of Design, [Shopify](http://www.shopify.com))
 + Ryan Rumsey (Experience Design, [Nestlé](http://www.nestleinstitutehealthsciences.com))

-####Open Studio
+####A Rather Large Tutorial (17.00-18.00)

+An early evening talk on the theme: ‘What happens when we ‘break’ design?’
+This talk asks questions in advance of the following day’s speakers.
+It seeks to prime the brain beforehand.

+####Typecast Open House (Times TBC)

 Belfast is rapidly establishing itself as a key player on a digital world stage.
 Andy McMillan’s sterling work with Build needs no introduction.
 The team at [Typecast](http://typecast.com) are taking the wonderful world of web typography to new heights.
 Cargo’s recently unveiled [Brewbot](http://www.brewbot.io) is rightly winning the praise it deserves (who wouldn’t want to, as Fast Company put it, “Brew beer with an iPhone?”).
 Belfast is firmly on the map, right where it deserves to be.

-Open Studio opens the doors onto Belfast’s thriving digital sector, sharing best practice and – importantly – continuing to cement connections beyond the city.

-####A Rather Large Tutorial

-An evening talk on the theme: ‘What happens when we ‘break’ design?’
-This talk asks questions in advance of the following day’s speakers.
-It seeks to prime the brain beforehand.
-Scheduled in The Belfast School of Art at the Conor Lecture Theatre the talk underpins the conference’s connection to education.
+We’re delighted to be partnering with the team at Typecast to run a Typecast Open House with drinks and nibbles.

-####Pre-Party
+####Pre-Party (Times TBC)

-After the talk there’s a pre-party designed to continue the conversation.
+We’ll round out the night with a pre-party designed to continue the conversation.
 This is informal and will probably congregate around The Duke of York and The John Hewitt.

 ###Thursday

 This is the main event.
-You could feasibly fly in for it and leave right afterwards, but attending the pre- and after-parties is recommended.
+You could feasibly fly in for it, first thing in the morning, and leave right afterwards, but attending the pre- and after-parties is recommended.
+The conference will last the full day (09.00-18.00) and will be followed by a short break for attendees to get dinner.
+We’ll round out the day with an after-party, generously sponsored by MailChimp.

-I’m still debating numbers.
-I’ve enjoyed the intimacy of events like Build, where everyone knows everyone; equally, I’ve enjoyed New Adventures’ larger numbers (which can help keep costs down for attendees).
-The Assembly Buildings can comfortably hold ~1,000, but I believe ~400 is a better number (that is assuming I can sell 400 tickets).

 ####Conference